STRATEGIC SECTORS AND INVESTMENT OPPORTUNITIES

 The share of cash crops is decreasing, including coffee, timber and cocoa crops, which peaked at 859 tons in 2011 versus the 3,000 tons produced in 2007-08.
 The government has made efforts to increase production of these products to pre-independence levels.
 Other local agricultural products include rice, yams, cassava, bananas, and palm oil.

-The country has recently benefited from 9 million USD in aid as part of the West Africa Agricultural Productivity Program (WAAPP), put in place under the ECOWAS to increase rice productivity.
-Thanks to this support, Equatorial Guinea is expecting to entirely produce its own rice supply, replacing the 300 million USD currently spent on Asian rice imports.
+Recently the country has benefited from 9 million USD in aid as part of the Agricultural Productivity Program in West Africa (PPAA0), put in place under the CEDEAO to increase rice productivity.
+With this support, Equatorial Guinea is expecting to entirely produce its own rice supply, replacing the 300 million USD spent currently on Asian rice imports.

-Equatorial Guinea is in the process of developing its fisheries industry and becoming the leading fisheries supplier in the ECCAS region and beyond.
+Equatorial Guinea is in the process of developing its fisheries industry and becoming the leading fisheries supplier in the CEMAC region and beyond.